tomascherian/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding a contact : `add contact`

+Adds the specified contact to the contact list.

+Format: `add contact n/NAME e/EMAIL [p/PHONE_NUMBER] [th/TELEGRAM_HANDLE] [t/TAGS]...`

+* Adds a person into the contact list with given email
+* Optionally phone number, telegram handle and tags can also be specified

+Examples:
+* `add contact n/Alice Lee e/alice.lee@u.nus.edu t/database expert t/CS2103 teammate` adds the contact Alice Lee with the given email and tags
+* `add contact n/Bob Tan p/91234567` gives an error message as e/EMAIL is not optional

+### Deleting a contact : `delete contact`

+Removes the specified person from the contact list

+Format: delete contact CONTACT_INDEX

+* Deletes the person at the specified CONTACT_INDEX
+* The index refers to the index number shown in the displayed contact list
+* The index must be a positive integer 1, 2, 3, …​

+Examples:
+*`delete contact 2` deletes the 2nd person in the address book *`delete contact 0` returns an error for invalid input

 ### Clearing all entries : `clear`

 Clears all entries from the address book.